A novelist's time in the MMA cage informed his book on memory loss and identity

 Vercher says that in his novel, Xavier's experience as a fighter is secondary to the larger story about memory loss.
 In addition to his own memory loss, Xavier is also struggling to care for his father, who lives in a nursing home and is in the throes of dementia.

-"Really, the heart of the story is about misplaced loyalty and what we can do with memory and how fluid and malleable memory can be when we want to some in some ways, use it to fit the narrative that we've created in our mind," Vercher says.
+"Really, the heart of the story is about misplaced loyalty and what we can do with memory and how fluid and malleable memory can be when we ... use it to fit the narrative that we've created in our mind," Vercher says.

 Interview highlights